raspberrypilearning/install-raspberry-pi-desktop/en/step_5.md

 ![pi wizard complete](images/piwiz7.PNG)

-Your Raspberry Pi Desktop is now ready to use.
+Your Raspberry Pi Desktop is now ready to use!